EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/catchup-subscriptions.md

 ## Subscribing to `$all`

 Subscribing to the global event stream gives you a possibility to create read models from many different event streams.
 It is a powerful method to create, for example, reporting models with aggregated and denormalized data without using common database operations like `JOIN`.
-You must, however, carefully evaluate your subscription performance, as when you subscribe to `$all`, you'll get absolutely everything what gets written to the EventStoreDB cluster.
+You must, however, carefully evaluate your subscription performance, as when you subscribe to `$all`, you'll get absolutely everything what gets appended to the EventStoreDB cluster.
 You might also need to filter out system events, by checking if event type starts with `$`.
 In normal applications, you won't need to process system events.

 As mentioned before, the checkpoint for `$all` is not a single numeric value, like it is for a single stream.
 You need to handle the checkpoint with two positions instead: commit and prepare position.